Government

 Property Research

-Current Land Use Approvals and Building Permits
+Current and Past Permits

-Previous Land Use Approvals and Building Permits
+Current Land Use & Building Permits

 When did your property come under the jurisdiction of the City of Tukwila?